-The Professional Fellows Program (PFP) links community leaders from the United States and four countries in North Africa.
-It is a two-way citizen exchange program designed as a capacity-building and professional development initiative that serves civil society development in Egypt, Tunisia, Algeria and Morocco.
+The Professional Fellows Program (PFP) links community leaders from the United States and six countries in the Middle East and North Africa.
+It is a two-way citizen exchange program designed as a capacity-building and professional development initiative that serves civil society development in Egypt, Lebanon, Tunisia, Algeria, Libya and Morocco.
 The program is for early- to mid-career professionals with strong leadership skills, who are committed to making a lasting positive impact through their work in the civil society (NGO) sector.

 Each year, 34 Fellows are selected to participate in a month-long, fellowship placement in an American organization, including service organizations, advocacy groups, grassroots organizations, federal agencies, and congressional offices.

 - Effective practices in organizational management (staff training, human resources, program evaluation);